 your initial deposit *subject to change and depends on individual circumstances.

-Ariana Resources (AIM: AAU) is a gold and silver mining development company with near-term production potential in Western Turkey.
-Production at the Red Rabbit Gold Project (RRGP) could commence as early as H2 2014.
+Ariana Resources plc is an AIM-listed gold exploration and development company.
+Ariana's advanced projects are located in western Turkey.
+Production is currently scheduled to start in 2014 on the Red Rabbit Gold Project.
 Ongoing exploration is fulfilled through our own work in western Turkey, via joint venture (Eldorado Gold) and...Read more